 3. Difficulty managing home tasks and home safety.
 Home tasks include things like maintaining the home, preparing meals, and grocery shopping.
 Problems doing these activities can be due to cognitive difficulties, mobility difficulties, or both.
 Home safety can be an issue if a person with dementia wanders, or leaves the stove on.
 Many older adults are also vulnerable to falls, which can especially problematic for older adults who live alone and may unable to get up or get help after a fall, especially if an injury is involved.

-Research has shown that 50% of people will need a high level of supportive services for some period of time in late-life.
-(On average, the time is 1.5 years for men and 2.5 years for women, but 10-20% of people need a lot of help for five years or more.)
+Research has shown that 70% of older adults will need a high level of supportive services for some period of time in late-life.
+(This research found that on average, the time is 1.5 years for men and 2.5 years for women, but 10-20% of people need a lot of help for five years or more.)

 Advance planning can enable an older person to consider ahead of time what kinds of monitoring and supports would be preferred, in the event that he or she later develops difficulty managing at home.
 Certain types of advance planning can also enable a person’s family or trusted representatives to address safety monitoring, or pay for additional help in the home.